-How do I get the ISBN number for the upcoming proceedings?
+How do I get the ISBN number for proceedings published prior to 2021?

-A full list of assigned ISBN numbers can be viewed in the online library at: www.EFCF.com/Lib
+A full list of ISBN numbers (assigned to all proceedings prior to 2021) can be viewed in the online library at: www.EFCF.com/Lib

 After submitting my abstract or paper online should I receive a confirmation e-mail?